xebia-functional/nine-cards-v2/modules/docs/src/main/tut/docs/Server.md

 section: docs
 ---

-This describes the different features of 9Cards Server:
+This describes the different features of the 9 Cards Server:

 * [Installation](server/Installation.html)
 * [Architecture](server/Architecture.html)